 To dispel a common misconception about RHIBS; when a properly designed RHIB is at rest or underway in nominal operating conditions, the tube-set or collar does not contact the water except to deflect occasional sea-spray, and it is NOT required for buoyancy to keep the vessel afloat.

 In fact all of the Ocean Craft Marine RHIBS undergo rigorous certification testing to ensure that they stay afloat and remain operable while carrying full-loads with no tube-set inflation.

 A RHIB, whether using a pneumatic, a foam-filled or a foam-air hybrid tube-set enjoys built-in, there are fenders on all sides so there is no need for additional fenders.
-This makes a RHIB the ideal platform for underway boarding operations, crew and equipment transfers and law enforcement stops all with relative ease and no damage to any vessels or adjacent objects.
+This makes an Ocean Craft Marine RHIB the ideal platform for underway boarding operations, crew and equipment transfers and law enforcement stops all with relative ease and no damage to any vessels or adjacent objects.

 As many mariners involved with any type of water rescue and recovery operations will tell you, a RHIB’s lower freeboard height and soft-sided tube-set makes personnel rescue and recovery easier, safer and is ideally suited for the recovery technique of par buckling.